bjanderson70/sf-cross-cutting-concerns/README.md

 See this highlevel [blog](https://developer.salesforce.com/blogs/2018/10/configuration-first-replacing-code-at-runtime.html) on this framework.

 This code designed to encapsulate common cross-cutting concerns (logging, exception handling, **platform events**, caching, etc.).Often times cross-cutting concerns are an after-thought; or, hastily injected without any ability to manage or control.This package encapsulates those concerns and provide a mechanism to change/augment.
 Changing behaviour is a matter of inheritance and specifying choice via custom metadata.
-See the [Wiki](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki) for more informaiton.
+See the [Wiki](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki) for more information.

+## Updates - Include Platform Event
+Cross-Cutting Concerns (**merge-pe** branch) has been incorporated into this framework.
+The overlap was too much to ignore.

+It now includes a section on [Platform Events](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki/Platform-Events).
+The work is on-going and will be addressed in conjunction with requests.
+Currently, the updates for Platform Events includes:
+* Adding Summer '19 features AsyncOperationEvent; however, this will tie this the package (merge-pe branch) to minimum version 46.
+* Updates include more data written into the BigObject (i.e. replayids and operation ids) for recovery on a queued high-volume event.
+* The template will be started but will probably not be done before the merge.
+* Incorporate Trigger Handling for Platform Events and CDC.
+There is a section that can tie in the [trigger handling framework](https://github.com/bjanderson70/sf-trigger-handling/wiki)
+* Control Event Batching Size (initially via attributes before moving into CMDT)

 ## Caveat
 This package utilities a good deal of Object Oriented Principles (OOP) (as outlined in the blog linked).
 This [site](http://ootips.org/) provides information around OOP and elements therein.
 Without having a good Object Oriented base, you may be able to take advantage of the components within the package, but you will not fully realize the underlying benefits/intent.